 Patt, Robert and I had no idea what Garth had in mind for lead parts but during the recording when Garth let it rip for the first time, it blew our minds!
 At the end of the November session it was clear that this song was going to rock!

-On December 8, I was finally ready to mix and master the song.
-Realizing Christmas was two weeks away meant we had to finish today if the song was going to have a chance of getting airplay this year.
-Patt Connolly assisted in the mixing the tracks onto a Tascam SS_ 200 digital two-track recorder and then mastering onto CD-R using a TC-electronic “Finalizer”.
+On December 8, I was finally ready to mix and master the tracks with Patt Connolly assisting.
+Realizing Christmas was two-weeks away meant we had to finish the song today, if it was going to have a chance at being heard on the airwaves this year.
+The tracks were mixed using three Yamaha Pro-Mix 01 mixers connected in series, direct to a Tascam SS_ 200 two-track digital recorder and then mastered using a TC-electronic “Finalizer” onto a Panasonic DAT recorder.

 On December 9th, “The King Of Christmas” made its debut onto SoundCloud and became visible to our fans and friends everywhere.
 We all hope you enjoy our musical Christmas Song and that it brings some thought and awareness to a growing problem in densely populated cities across America.